saptarshi-de/Toyota_HackTX25/README.md

 This is a hackathon project.
 For questions or suggestions, please contact the development team.

+## Enhanced AI Prompt

+The chatbot uses a sophisticated prompt engineering approach that transforms it into an expert-level financial advisor:

+- **Expert Persona**: 15+ years of Toyota Financial Services experience
+- **Comprehensive Analysis**: Debt-to-income, credit optimization, risk assessment
+- **Decision Matrix**: Detailed financing vs leasing recommendations
+- **Toyota-Specific Knowledge**: Promotional rates, vehicle-specific insights
+- **Structured Output**: Professional-grade recommendations with actionable steps

+See `ENHANCED_PROMPT_DOCUMENTATION.md` for detailed technical specifications.

 ## Demo

 Visit `http://localhost:5002` to see the application in action!

 **Key Features to Demo:**

+1. **AI Financial Advisor**: Interactive chatbot for personalized guidance
-1. Browse Toyota vehicles by year and type
+2. Browse Toyota vehicles by year and type
-2. Set preferences and budget range
+3. Set preferences and budget range
-3. Complete financial survey with credit score simulation
+4. Complete financial survey with credit score simulation
-4. View personalized financing options
+5. View personalized financing options
-5. Compare options side-by-side
+6. Compare options side-by-side
-6. Complete payment process (demo mode)
+7. Complete payment process (demo mode)